SherineAwad/multiomicsGRN/README.md

    - Stores **motif–region scores** → tells how well each motif matches each genomic region.
    - Motif matching a region = the region’s DNA sequence looks like a potential binding site for the TF that recognizes that motif.

+🧠 *Think of each motif as a fingerprint, and each genomic region as a surface — the score tells how well the fingerprint fits that surface.*

+These rankings let SCENIC+ quickly find **which TF motifs are enriched** in accessible regions or DARs, without rescanning the entire genome.

 ### Example